Saturday, October 11, 2014

 Carrots Are Good For Your Eyesight: although studies have shown that the vitamin A in carrots is good for your eyes, the vegetable isn't enough to create 20/20 vision.
 Many believe that it was a smart attempt by parents to get their children to eat their vegetables.
 There is another belief that it started during World War II.
 It was rumored that British pilots were eating huge amounts of carrots so they could see from high altitudes and in the dark.
 The rumor was created to keep the public from discovering that radar had been invented and was being used against the enemy.

 Wear Your Underwear Inside Out: when you're having a bad day, superstition says that if you turn your underwear inside out things will get better.
-No one is sure where this one came from, but it like the result of a wild college fraternity party.
+No one is sure where this one came from, but it sounds like the result of a wild college fraternity party.

 And then there's the Jack O'Lantern.
 Making a Jack O'Lantern for Halloween is a centuries old practice that originated from an Irish myth about a man nicknamed Stingy Jack.
 He played tricks on the Devil and made Satan promise not to take his soul when he died.
 When the time came, God refused to allow him into heaven because he was an unsavory character.
 The Devil wouldn't allow him into hell because Jack had made him promise.
 With nowhere to go, Jack put a burning coal into a carved out turnip and has been roaming the Earth ever since.
 The Irish began to refer to this ghostly figure as Jack Of The Lantern which morphed into Jack O'Lantern.